Art Shed is an art course for people with low-level mental health issues that uses museum exhibits to inspire creativity and collaboration.

 ‘It’s been nice to be in a supportive space, meeting like-minded people in a creative setting.’ – participant

-We’re currently working with Bristol Autism Support to ensure our staff understand and can respond to the needs and expectations of families and individuals with autism.
-An offer of ‘sensory backpacks’ will soon be available at M Shed.
+We work with Bristol Autism Support to ensure our staff understand and can respond to the needs and expectations of families and individuals with autism.
+You can borrow a free ‘Little Bag of Calm’ from reception at M Shed and a visual guide to help plan a visit is now available.

 We can help to arrange visits for groups who may face other barriers to visiting our sites.
 Please get in touch if you feel we can help your organisation or have any questions for us.